ucdavis/plone.ucdploneskin/README.txt

   use the ZMI to navigate to portal_registration, find the Join action, select Visable and click Save.

-  Speaking of CAS, if you use it you should probably customize or delete the portlet_login page template.
-It causes a login area to display in the left nav.
-I wonder if this skin product can override it with some sort of reverse inheritance?
+  Speaking of CAS, if you use install PloneCASLogin after installing this skin, it will add a portlet_login item to the left slot.
+To remove this, go to the ZMI and go to your plone site's property tab.
+There you can clear the left slot.

   Also, if you use CAS you should consider turning off member folder creation in portal_membership.
-If you don't, random CAS users will have valid member folders (temporarily?) where they can create content.
+If you don't, random CAS users will have valid member folders where they can create content.

 Credits